 - 9. How many badges do you need to get Hall of Fame in NBA 2K?

-What are badges and what do they do in NBA 2K22?
+What are badges and what do they do in NBA 2K22 (badges explained)

-For starters, badges are skill boosts that in-game players may obtain by leveling up or as a result of their real-life counterparts’ performances in the NBA.
-These give the player a significant edge over the opponent, with the badge tiers spanning Bronze, Silver, Gold, and Hall of Fame.
+Badges in NBA 2K22 are skill boosts that in-game players may obtain by leveling up or as a result of their real-life counterparts’ performances in the NBA.
+Badges give the player a significant edge over the opponent, with tiers spanning Bronze, Silver, Gold, and Hall of Fame badges.

-A caveat, though, is that not all badges are open to all positions.
+Not all badges are open to all positions.
 This means that some badges for guards may not be available for forwards or centers.
-For example, centers may not obtain the Deep Threes badge.
+For example, centers may not obtain any of the Playmaking badges.

-The NBA 2K development team divided the badges into four skill categories: Finishing Badges, Shooting Badges, Playmaking Badges, and Defense/Rebounding Badges.
+Badges are categorizes into four skill: Finishing Badges, Shooting Badges, Playmaking Badges, and Defense/Rebounding Badges.
 Each badge can be combined with others as gamers continue to upgrade their players.

 How does the badge system work in NBA 2K22?